choria-io/website/blog/content/post/2018/12/31/lifecycle.md

 draft: true
 ---

-Choria Server and other components emit a number of events during the lifecycle of the processes, these are produced by the [go-lifecycle](https://github.com/choria-io/go-lifecycle) project.
+Events are small JSON documents that describe an event that happens in a system.
+Events come in many forms but usually they indicate things like startup, shutdown, aliveness, problems or major completed tasks.
+They tend to be informational and so should be considered lossy - in other words do not expect to get a `shutdown` event for every shutdown that happens, some kinds of shutdown can prevent it from reaching you.
+Likewise startups where the middleware connection is flakey.

-Lifecycle events come in many flavours and there are not really many standards around for this stuff, one effort [cloudevents](https://cloudevents.io) from the CNCF looks to be on a good path and once things mature we'll look to adopt them as the underlying format for our lifecycle messages too.
+These events come in many flavours and there are not really many standards around for this stuff, one effort [cloudevents](https://cloudevents.io) from the CNCF looks to be on a good path and once things mature we'll look to adopt them as the underlying format for our lifecycle messages too.

+In Choria we call these *Lifecycle Events*, this post will introduce what we have today and what we use them for.

 These kinds of event allow other tools to react to events happening from Choria components, some uses: